Skip to content

 3. The book is described as ‘lightly rhyming’.

-The book was mostly rhyme, although some of it was forced.
-And, notice I said “mostly rhyme.”
+The book was mainly rhymed, although some of the rhymes was forced.
+And, notice I said “mainly rhymed.”
 A couple of paragraphs weren’t rhymed.
-I’m guessing the author couldn’t come up with rhyme for those paragraphs so simply left them.
+I’m guessing the author couldn’t come up with a rhyme for those paragraphs, so left them as they were.

 Important tip: Either you rhyme right or you shouldn’t rhyme.